longyuewangdcu/Chinese-Llama-2/README.md

 1. **Parameter-efficient fine-tuning**: We employ the [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) technique to fine-tune Llama-2 specifically for the Chinese instruction dataset.
 This approach optimizes the model's performance while minimizing the number of required parameters.

-2. **Full instruction fine-tuning**: We fine-tune all parameters of Llama-2 on the Chinese instruction dataset.
+2. **Full instruction fine-tuning**: We fine-tune all parameters of Llama-2 on the Chinese instruction dataset, [BAAI/COIG] (https://huggingface.co/datasets/BAAI/COIG) and Chinese-English Doc-level translation dataset.
 By allowing the model to adapt fully to the characteristics of the Chinese language, we enhance its proficiency and accuracy in generating Chinese text.

 3. **Continued pre-training**: To further enhance Llama-2's Chinese language understanding, we continue its pre-training on large-scale Chinese corpora.
 By exposing the model to vast amounts of Chinese text data, we enable it to capture intricate linguistic patterns and nuances, resulting in improved language generation.